Well, that was fun.

 It’s been an amazing month.
 We are grateful.
 We are tired.
 We need to lie down.

-Thank you to everyone who decided to support the Sprawl, whether financially on Patreon (this is how we’re funded!), lending us equipment or just offering an encouraging word when we needed it.
+Thank you to everyone who decided to support the Sprawl, whether financially (this is how we're funded!), lending us equipment or just offering an encouraging word when we needed it.
 What we did together in a month is hard to believe.

 There are too many people to thank, but we’re especially grateful to Jeremy Zhao and Grant Neufeld, who hosted our all-day YouTube livestream on Election Day.
 And to Sprawl correspondents Amy Tucker, Santana Blanchette, Skye Cunningham, Noel Harper and Willem Klumpenhouwer who all did amazing work in the field.
 And Jocelyn Kabatoff for helping with social media and t-shirt sales.
 And Sam Hester for her awesome comics.

 What’s next for the Sprawl?
 See for yourself in the video below.

 Here’s an FAQ for answers to more questions.